lost-egg/lost-egg.github.io/charms/craft.md

 Upgrade ("First Movement of the Demiurge"---Craft 4, Essence 2): Also, for every 3 matching successes on the roll, choose one non-success die and change it to a 10.

-### Design Beyond Limit[^evocation-tiers-dont-exist][^changed-action]
+### Design Beyond Limit[^changed-action]

 **Prerequisites** Craft 4, Essence 2, [Crack-Mending Technique](#crack-mending-technique), [Craftsman Needs No Tools](#craftsman-needs-no-tools)
 **Cost** 10m, 1wp, 3xp; **Action** Dramatic ([10 - Essence] hours); **Duration** Instant
-**Requirement** You can work on an Artifact weapon, and the Artifact's owner has unlocked all of its possible Evocations.
+**Requirement** You can work on an Artifact with a rating 3+ in a well-stocked workshop, and you haven't used this Charm with the same Artifact already in this story.

-You spend the action for this Charm reforging the weapon.
-The weapon gains three new inactive Evocations.
-The new Evocations reflect a combination of the theme of the weapon, the nature of the weapon's owner, and the style of your design.
+You spend the action for this Charm reforging the Artifact.
+The Artifact's owner may immediately awaken a single Evocation for it, including a custom Evocation, and may awaken an Evocation in this way beyond the normal limit on Evocations for the Artifact's rating.

-If you're not the weapon's owner, the weapon's owner may pay the xp for the Cost.

-You can't use this Charm again with the same weapon until the Evocations previously added by it have been learned by the weapon's owner.

 ### Object-Strengthening Touch[^needs-touch]